jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 (The frequency ratio of a unison is 1:1---the pitches vibrate at the same rate.
 The frequency ratio of an octave is 2:1---one pitch vibrates twice as fast as the other.
 A perfect fifth is 3:2, and a perfect forth is 4:3.)
-These integer intervals are more consonant to our ears.
+These integer ratio frequencies are more consonant to our ears.
-The other intervals get mathematically more complex, and more "dissonant" to the ear.
+Other intervals get mathematically more complex, and more "dissonant" to the ear.
-The "tritone" (6 semitones) interval has a pitch frequency ratio of the square root of 2, which is a much more complex sound wave, requiring more attention and brain processing.
+The 6-semitone "tritone" interval (TT), which is widely heard as dissonant, has a pitch frequency ratio of the square root of 2.
-The tritone is widely heard as dissonant.
+This is a much more complex sound wave, requiring more attention and processing from our brains.

 The quality of the remaining intervals are either "major" or "minor", which is determined by how many "semitones" they contain.